diemancini/eilla-test/README.md

 http://localhost:8000/docs

-First, we need to install the application one of these 3 options:
+First, we need to install the application using one of the 3 possibilites below:

 ### 1 - DOCKER COMPOSE